 Cute, no?

 Thankfully, putting up fresh drywall is very easy.
-Simply measure your area and cut a piece of drywall (I use a utility knife to score the drywall, then just break it off), then screw the piece into the studs.
+Start by measuring your area and cuting a piece of drywall to fit.
+I use a utility knife to score the drywall, then just break it off.
+Then, screw the piece of drywall into the studs.
 Once your area is full of drywall, apply drywall tape on all of the seams, and then mud the seams and screw holes with drywall compound.

 Typically, you need to allow the drywall compound to dry for 24 hours before applying a second coat.
 Apply two coats, then sand it down with a sanding block so it’s nice and smooth, and you’re good to go.